 - Olive oil: Helps the pita get browned and crispy in the oven.
 I generally use extra virgin olive oil.

-- Hummus: Provides a flavourful base for the vegetables and cheese to stick to.
+- Hummus: This is the “sauce” of the pizza.
 You can use store-bought or homemade hummus if you have some on hand.
-Regular or roasted garlic flavour (we love this Spicy Garlic Hummus) both work well.
+Regular or roasted garlic flavor (we love this Spicy Garlic Hummus) both work well.

-- Vegetables: Diced tomatoes, cucumber, red onion and olives add refreshing colour and flavour to the mini pizzas.
+- Vegetables: Diced tomatoes, cucumber, red onion and olives add extra color and flavor.
 Use cherry tomatoes or seeded Roma tomatoes.

-- Feta: Incorporates a touch of creaminess and saltiness which compliments the other ingredients really nicely.
+- Feta: For a touch of creamy saltiness.
 Use regular or reduced fat feta.
 You could also sub in goat cheese if desired.

-Step 2 – Next, spread some hummus over each pita round.
+- Step 3 – Next, spread hummus on top of the pita.
 You can use homemade or store-bought if you’re in a pinch.

-Step 3 – Finally, top them up with the Greek salad-inspired toppings for a refreshing burst of colour and flavour!
+- Step 4 – Finally, top them up with the Greek salad-inspired toppings.
+Serve and enjoy!

 - You can use any type of mini pita for this recipe.
 I typically use the Ozery Bakery Mini Pitas as I find that they’re the perfect size for a snack or side.
 You can also use half a thin bun as well.